 Whitewater Marine’s Fabrication is second to none when it comes to aluminum fabrication.
-With over thirty years of combined experience, our shop crew can build new life into your old boat and bring back that shine.
-Custom modifications and additions to your new or old boat are done with special attention to detail.
-Our fine reputation has been built on the ability to fabricate the boat of your dreams.
+With over thirty years of experience, our shop crew can build new life into your old boat and bring back that shine or fix that bottom grinding mistake.
+Custom modifications, additions and repairs are done to your new or old boat with special attention to detail.
+Our fine reputation has been built on the ability to fabricate or repair the boat of your dreams.

 Check out some the latest fabrication projects beginning to end below.